RKorzeniowski/rkorzeniowski.github.io/_posts/2019-10-17-manual-backprop.md

 - Dropout regularization
 - Batch normalization

 By understanding how gradients propagate in these advanced structures, you can debug and optimize deep learning models more effectively.
 If you are interested in more [here you can find my full implementation of multi layer dense network in numpy](https://gitlab.com/pw_neural_nets/numpy_network) that archives 97.87% accuracy on MNIST test set.
-Next step would be to try implementing a small ResNet with manual backpropagation!
+Next step would be to try implementing a small ResNet with manual backpropagation (if you are having trouble you can check [my implementation of backpropagation for convolutional layers](https://gitlab.com/pw_neural_nets/numpy_gan))!